Imaejeong/app-dev/README.md

 ### Insights

 > - **John Wick** became a cultural phenomenon after the release of the *first film in 2014*.
-With its intricate characters, interconnected plotlines, and action sequences, the John Wick franchise has become one of the most popular action movie series of all time :heart
+With its intricate characters, interconnected plotlines, and action sequences, the John Wick franchise has become one of the most popular action movie series of all time.

 > - It depicts the strong will of the protagonist and his *never-ending* search for justice in a world of violence and retribution with nonstop action, stylish gunplay, and a fascinating atmosphere.